ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 UPP input files
 ---------------

-Documentation for the input files for UPP are located `here <https://release-public-v8.readthedocs.io/en/latest/>`_.
+Documentation for the input files for UPP are located `here <https://upp.readthedocs.io/en/ufs-v1.0.0/InputsOutputs.html>`_.

 ============
 Output files
 ============

-The location of the output files written to disk are determined by CIME (see :numref:`Section %s <run_the_case>`).
+The location of the output files written to disk is determined by CIME (see :numref:`Section %s <run_the_case>`).

 -----------